-The attire in which alone a gentleman can present himself in a ball-room is so rigorously defined, and admits of so little variety, that it can be described in a few words.
+The attire in which alone a gentleman can present himself in a ball-room admits of so little variety that it can be described in a few words.

-He must wear a black dress-coat, black trousers, and a black waistcoat; a white necktie, white kid gloves, and patent leather boots.
+He should wear a black dress-coat, black trowsers, and a black or white vest, as suits the taste of the wearer; a white neck-tie, white kid gloves, and patent-leather boots.

-This is imperative.
-The ball-suit should be of the very best cloth, new and glossy and of the latest style as to cut.
-The waistcoat may be low, so as to disclose an ample shirt-front, fine and delicately plaited; it is better not embroidered, but small gold studs may be used with effect.
-White waistcoats have not "come in," as they were expected to do.
-The necktie should be of a washing texture, not silk, and not set off with embroidery.
-Gloves, white: not straw-colour or lavender.
+This, in the "best society," is imperative.
+The ball-suit should be of the best cloth, new and glossy, and of the latest style as to cut.
+The vest may be cut open or low, so as to disclose an ample shirt-front, fine and delicately plaited; it is better not embroidered, but small gold study may be used with effect.